-Tuan came to the United States from Vietnam at the age of 10.
+Tuan came to the U.S. from Vietnam at the age of 10.
 He graduated from Boston Latin Academy with high honors.
-To pay for college, Tuan took matters into his own hands, applied for over 40 scholarships and earned a full ride to get his Bachelor's degree in Mechanical Engineering from Northeastern University.
-He is a Boston Public High School Scholar, Yawkey Foundation Scholar and National Association of Asian American Professional Scholar.
+His family was unable to help him pay for college so Tuan took matters into his own hands and wrote over 120 essays to apply for 40 scholarships, earning a full ride to get his Bachelor's degree in Mechanical Engineering from Northeastern University.

-Joe is a Brooklyn, NY native who pursued his passion for engineering at Northeastern University, earning a Bachelor's in Mechanical Engineering and a Master's in Engineering Management.
+Joe, named BostInno 25 Under 25 and Forbes 30 Under 30, is a first-generation American from Brooklyn, New York.
+He pursued his passion for engineering at Northeastern University, earning a Bachelor's in Mechanical Engineering and a Master's in Engineering Management.
 He gained engineering experience through co-ops at GE Aviation, Instron and Medtronic.

-Joe faced many challenges trying to pay for college and navigating scholarships.
-Based on his personal experience and seeing many of his peers left behind, he realized the need for a more accessible scholarship model and co-founded ScholarJet.
-With his engineering mindset, Joe leads ScholarJet's operations every day.
+Joe faced many obstacles trying to pay for college, navigating hundreds of scholarships.
+Based on his personal experience and seeing many of his peers left behind, he realized the need for a more easily accessible scholarship model, lead him to co-found ScholarJet.
+With his engineering mindset, Joe leads ScholarJet's daily operations.

-Around Boston, you’ll often find Joe trying to reach new heights at a local rock climbing gym or zooming around the city on his road bike.
+Around Boston, you can find Joe trying to reach new heights at a local rock climbing gym or zooming around the city on his road bike.

-Francisco came to the United States from the Dominican Republic with his mother and brothers when he was 11 years old.
-He lived and went to school in Boston and went back to the Dominican Republic when he was 14, a decision his mother took to keep him away from the rising crime in their community.
-At the age of 18, after completing high school, he came back to the United States to pursue a college degree in Computer Science.
-He first obtained his Associate's degree in Computer Science from Bunker Hill Community College, and scored a full scholarship to Northeastern University for a degree in Computer Science.
+Francisco, named Forbes 30 under 30, came to the United States from the Dominican Republic with his mother and brothers when he was 11 years old.
+He went to school in Boston until he returned to the Dominican Republic when he was 14, a decision his mother made to keep him away from the rising crime in their community.
+At the age of 18, with a high school diploma, he came back to the United States to attend college.
+He first obtained his Associate's degree in Computer Science from Bunker Hill Community College, and ultimately scored a full scholarship to Northeastern University for a Bachelor's degree in Computer Science.
 Francisco is the man behind all of ScholarJet's platform code.